1. Home

 Table of Contents

 As communication professionals, we spend significant time shaping messages so they are clear, aligned, and approved.
 All appears to be well in the moment, as messages get through and leaders are heard.
-So we publish and let it land, until the difficulty appears later, once communication starts to move across time and places.
+The difficulty often appears later, once communication starts moving across teams, contexts, and time.

-As others begin to reuse and adapt that communication piece, its meaning starts to shift.
-What this reveals is that beyond the existence of variation, the communication was not designed to be reused without losing what it was meant to carry.
+As others begin to reuse and adapt communication, its meaning starts to shift.
+Beyond the existence of variation itself, what this reveals is that the communication was not designed to be reused without losing what it was meant to carry.
 It was not anchored strongly enough in purpose, nor structured for longevity in use.

-These two principle pairs come from our first article on sustainable communication inspired by the 2025 Communication Leadership Summit in Brussels, focusing on a shift from short-term output to building trust, influence, and impact that endure.
+These two principles come from our first article on sustainable communication, inspired by the 2025 Communication Leadership Summit in Brussels, which focused on a shift from short-term output to building trust, influence, and impact that endure.
 This article builds on that work and on a session Asaf led at the 2026 summit on when our messages start losing impact.

 When communication becomes a coordination problem?